jcandy/speakertools/src/json-docs.rst

 All JSON files are 'escaped' such that a space is replaced by an underscore.

-An online internet database at `Loudspeakerdatabase.com <https://loudspeakerdatabase.com target="_blank>`_ by Cristian Pop provides access to more than **4000** Thiele/Small datasheets and lets you download a JSON file for Speakerbench in the above mentioned format, which you can import directly into the Datasheet Creator app.
+An online internet database at `Loudspeakerdatabase.com <https://loudspeakerdatabase.com>`_ by Cristian Pop provides access to more than **4000** Thiele/Small datasheets and lets you download a JSON file for Speakerbench in the above mentioned format, which you can import directly into the Datasheet Creator app.